from small one page howto to huge articles all in one place

 DESCRIPTION

-fstab-decode decodes escapes in the specified FIARGUMENTs and uses them to run COMMAND.
+fsta-decode decodes escapes (such as newline characters and other whitespace) in the specified ARGUMENTs and uses them to run COMMAND.
 The argument escaping uses the same rules as path escaping in /etc/fstab, /etc/mtab and /proc/mtab.

 EXIT STATUS